Revisiting the Uniform Information Density Hypothesis in LLM Reasoning: Abstract

 \section{Abstract}

-The Uniform Information Density (UID) hypothesis suggests that effective communication maintains a stable flow of information.
-In this work, we revisit this principle in the context of large language model (LLM) reasoning traces, asking whether step-level uniformity reflects reasoning quality.
-To this end, we propose an entropy-based stepwise information density metric and introduce two complementary measures of uniformity, local and global uniformity scores.
-Across the experiments on six different reasoning benchmarks, we find that step-level uniformity not only provides a strong theoretical lens but also yields practical performance benefits; for example, selecting reasoning traces with more uniform information density at the step-level improves accuracy by 10-32\% relative gains over baselines at AIME2025.
-Our analysis further reveals that correct reasoning traces tend to avoid sharp information density spikes, while incorrect traces exhibit irregular information bursts.
-These results demonstrate that UID-inspired information density measures outperform alternative internal signals as predictors of reasoning quality.
-Results highlight the uniformity of the information density as a robust diagnostic and selection criterion for building more reliable and accurate reasoning systems.
+The Uniform Information Density (UID) hypothesis proposes that effective communication is achieved by maintaining a stable flow of information.
+In this work, we revisit this principle in the context of Large Language Model (LLM) reasoning, asking whether step-level uniformity reflects reasoning quality.
+To this end, we introduce a novel framework to quantify uniformity of information flow at both local and global levels, using an entropy-based stepwise density metric.
+Across experiments on seven reasoning benchmarks, we see a counter-intuitive pattern: while high-quality reasoning exhibit smooth step-by-step transitions (\textit{local uniformity}) and structured, non-uniform information flow at the trajectory level (\textit{global non-uniformity}).
+The results demonstrate that these uniformities outperform alternative internal signals as predictors of reasoning quality, and such divergence with human communication is not a model deficiency, but a byproduct of distinct objectives between human communication and LLM reasoning. \footnote{Code is released at: \url{https://github.com/talzoomanzoo/uid-reasoning}}